sebastian-sauer/gitea-conventional-comments-button/README.md

 - On Firefox: enter `about:debugging#/runtime/this-firefox` into the address bar
 - In the Extension page find `conventional comments button` and hit the reload button

-## How to enable it on a self-hosted instance

-- Open the extension options
-- Add your domain as a new line in the "Enabled Hosts" field
-- Click Save

 ## Credits

 This project bundles some of the icon coming from [font-awesome](https://fontawesome.com/) icons as SVG